 \[ \begin{align} (f^*\omega)(\mathbf{v}_1, \mathbf{v}_2, \cdots, \mathbf{v}_k) = \omega(f_*\mathbf{v}_1, f_*\mathbf{v}_2, \cdots, f_*\mathbf{v}_k). \end{align} \]

-I like to read this as: $f^*\omega$ eats vector fields on $M$ by imitating how $\omega$ eats the corresponding pushforward vector fields on $N$.
+I like to read this as: $f^*\omega$ eats vector fields on $M$ by imitating how $\omega$ might eat the corresponding pushforward vector fields on $N$.
 Thus, $f^*\omega$ is a differential $k$-form on $M$; the domain of $\omega$ has been pulled back by $f^*$.

 Lie Groups ✨